 “Is my pregnancy viable?”

 One in five pregnancies end before 7 weeks.
-1 It’s important to rule out the possibility of a dangerous ectopic pregnancy (pregnancy in the Fallopian tubes).
-Our free pregnancy test can confirm your pregnancy.
+1 It’s important to rule out the possibility of a dangerous ectopic pregnancy (pregnancy outside of the uterus, typically in the fallopian tubes).
+A medical-grade test and limited ultrasound at our Center can confirm that your pregnancy is progressing and that it is located in the correct place.

-It’s important for the health of your baby and your future reproductive health to be tested and treated.
+It’s important for the health of your baby and your future reproductive health to be tested and treated, which is important prior to any pregnancy decision.

 1 National Institutes of Health (2014).
 Miscarriage.
 Retrieved from http://www.nlm.nih.gov/medlineplus/ency/article/001488.htm; Wilcox AJ, Weinberg CR, O’Connor JF, Baird DD, Schlatterer JP, Canfield RD (1988).
 Incidence of early loss of pregnancy.
 N Engl J Med; 319:89-94.